-EDITORIAL TEAM
+EDITORIAL BOARD

-Editorial team consists of Editor-in-chief, Associate editors, Editors, Managing editor and Editorial office staff.
-The FSCJ appoints and dismisses the Editorial team members based on evaluations by the Editorial advisory board.
+Editorial team consists of Editor-in-chief, Associate editors, Editorial board members, Managing editor and Editorial office staff.
+The FSCJ appoints and dismisses the Editor-inchief, Associate editors and Editorial board members based on evaluations by the Editorial advisory board.
 Following to the ICMJE Recommendations, Editor-in-chief has full authority over the entire editorial content of Food Safety and the timing of publication of the content.